SumoLogic/sumologic-documentation/docs/integrations/webhooks/netlify.md

 ### Installing the Netlify app

-This section has instructions for installing the Sumo Logic app for Stripe.
+This section has instructions for installing the Sumo Logic app for Netlify.

 {@import ../../reuse/apps/app-install-v2.md}